$42 | 2 hours | 1.5 miles

 -

-Advanced purchase is strongly recommended, as tours often sell out.
-To maximize your chances of getting the day and time you prefer, book well in advance.
+My tours often sell out.
+To maximize your chances of getting the day and time you prefer, I highly recommend booking well in advance.

 -